 Leeks are one of the easiest vegetables to grow from seeds.
-Hard-wearing and easy to care for, leeks can be sown from February to June (depending on the type) for a harvest in August and throughout the winter.
+Hard-wearing and easy to care for, leeks can be sown from February to June (depending on the type) for harvest in August and throughout the winter.

 They can survive very cold winters and aren’t prone to disease, making them one of the simplest vegetables to grow.
 Best of all, homegrown leeks taste far better than store-bought leeks while being incredibly versatile cooking ingredients, giving plenty of reason to try your hand at growing them.